jvalue/ws19-ods-query-exploration/ontology/README.md

 `node main.js <json_file> <database_name>`

-However the arguments can contain the following values:
+However, arguments can contain the following values:

 - json_file:
-  - sba (loads the sba json file)
+  - sba (loads the sba JSON file)
-  - pegel (loads the pegel json file)
+  - pegel (loads the pegel JSON file)
 - database_name
-  - the name of the database created in the prerequesits should be used here
+  - the name of the database created in the prerequisites should be used here

 ## Postgraphile API

-The following comand starts the postgraphile API.
-As so a service starts on the port 5000 and can be accessed as a API at `http://localhost:5000/graphql`.<br/>
+The following command starts the postgraphile API.
+As so a service starts on the port 5000 and can be accessed as an API at `http://localhost:5000/graphql`<br/>

-`--enhance-graphiql` creates a better GUI for the postgraphile API which can be reached via `http://localhost:5000/graphiql`.
+`--enhance-graphiql` creates a better GUI for the postgraphile API which can be reached via `http://localhost:5000/graphiql`

 ---

 `postgraphile -c "postgres:///<database_name>" --enhance-graphiql`

 - database_name
-  - the name of the database created in the prerequesits should be used here
+- the name of the database created in the prerequisites should be used here